abdulwaheed76/practices/README.md

 1. It is **mandatory** to take at least **30 mins break** during a day and it should not be during the first 2 hours or last 2 hours of work day time or during SMs (Scheduled meetings).
 1. Normal time is 1 hour break.
 1 hour 30 mins on Fridays for Muslims.
+1. You can take break anytime during the day except the above mentioned times.
+Just inform manager 10 minutes before taking break and inform when you return via his personal chat tool (discord etc).

 ## Blockers
 1. If you ever get into blockers (e.g PM tool not running, system crash